 Assuming that students of minor age will be totally banned from entering i-cafés Mondays to Fridays, is this the best for the situation?
-How about the students who would like to do their assignments/homework using the Internet but they do not have computers in their homes?
+How about the students who would like to do their assignments/homework using the Internet but they do not have computers in their homes or doesn’t know about how to acquire the Case study assignment help?
 Should they also be banned from entering i-cafés from Monday to Friday?

 Personally, I do not subscribe to totally banning minors inside i-cafés during school hours in in solving truancy problem.
 Classifying computer shops into gaming i-cafés and non-gaming ones then making sure that no students would enter the i-cafés offering games during school hours should be a better option.
 This way, students who would do their assignments/homework using the Internet would not be hampered.
 The authorities must make sure though that the i-cafés in which the students would be allowed to do their studies are not offering games in their services.